rfleuryleveso/isenos/docs/MEMORY_MANAGEMENT.md

 - Starting address
 - Ending address

-The first entry of the RAManager is self referencing, meaning that this allocates RAM for the entry
+The first idt_entries of the RAManager is self referencing, meaning that this allocates RAM for the idt_entries

 ## Virtual Memory
 Kernel will have to update Virtual Memory, it's deduced from PRM and RAManager